-The X-ray below shows degenerated discs on the left before surgery.
+The X-ray above shows degenerated discs on the left before surgery.
 On the right is an X-ray of the discs after traditional spinal fusion surgery.

 - Pain that is worse when sitting.
 While seated, the discs of the lower back have three times more load on them than when standing.